network-observability/network-observability-lab/README.md

 - `docker` and compose installed in your system
 - `containerlab` for the network lab
+  - See [cEOS install](docs/getting_ceos_installed.md) for information on getting cEOS installed to your Docker environment.
 - `netobs` (optional) for managing the network lab and observability stack

 For an automated installation of a virtual machine hosted in Digital Ocean, check out the [netobs-vm setup](./terraform/README.md).